ka411/New-Lead-Intake-Qualification-n8n-Worlflow-/README.md

 Body: Name, Email, Budget, Message (sent to the configured internal address).

 Tip: personalize subjects/bodies and replace the placeholder booking link with your real calendar URL.

+🛠️ Setup

+Import the JSON into n8n: Settings → Workflows → Import from File.

+Credentials

+Google Sheets OAuth2: connect the Google account that owns your spreadsheet.

+Gmail OAuth2: the account that will send emails (and the internal alert).

+Google Sheet

+Create a sheet with the headers above (exact names recommended).

+Paste its Spreadsheet ID into the Google Sheets node (already set in the JSON—replace with your own if needed).

+Form trigger

+The Form Trigger node defines the fields and handles submissions.

+Host it behind your site or share the form endpoint depending on your n8n deployment.

+Booking link & recipient

+Update the booking URL in the high-budget Gmail node.

+Update the internal notification recipient email.

+🧪 Test Checklist

+Submit a test lead with Budget 0–100 → should be filtered out (no emails sent beyond Sheets write).

+Submit 100–1,000 → receive callback-style auto-reply; internal notification arrives.

+Submit 1,000+ → receive booking-link auto-reply; internal notification arrives.

+Re-submit with the same Email → row should update rather than duplicate.

+🔒 Security & Privacy

+Do not commit API credentials.
+Use n8n’s credential store or environment variables.

+If handling personal data (emails, messages), comply with GDPR (data retention, export/delete on request).

+Consider rate-limiting or CAPTCHA on your public form endpoint.

+🧭 Customization Ideas

+Add a Slack/Discord notification node for the sales channel.

+Replace the “Rejected” heuristic with a scoring node (e.g., budget + message keywords).

+Push qualified leads to a CRM (HubSpot, Pipedrive, etc.).

+Localize autoresponders by form language.

+🐳 Deployment

+Self-host n8n via Docker or use n8n Cloud.

+Ensure public reachability for the form webhook (reverse proxy or n8n Tunnel).

+Back up your workflow JSON and sheet regularly.